 A team that is bad at estimating will eventually lose the client’s trust.
 Period.
 And it’s tricky because estimating is known to be one of the most difficult tasks surrounding software development.
 Nobody will argue against the fact that providing estimations that are 100% accurate is simply impossible, but there’s no doubt that there are ways to ensure you are set up to fail.
 Not having a proper Definition of Done in place is one of them.

 Stick with me.
 In Agile, there’s a technique for estimating features called Poker Planning, where everyone gives a number as their estimation and the highest and lowest developers explain their reasoning.
-In our experience, most times, the estimation difference is due to the most optimistic developer forgetting about something, whereas in less than a fifth of the cases is because the pessimistic developer over-complicated things in his head.
+Based on our experience in LoopStudio, most times, the estimation difference is due to the most optimistic developer forgetting about something, whereas in less than a fifth of the cases is because the pessimistic developer over-complicated things in his head.
 Hence it’s no surprise that the teams with a clear and thorough Definition of Done usually have a reduced gap between them when estimating and, in our experience, they have also proven to provide more accurate ballparks for complete MVPs.

 An experienced Agile team estimates while keeping the Definition of Done in mind.
 As a consequence, they are less likely to be over-optimistic because they consider every part of the process needed to ensure the features built are potentially releasable by the end of the iteration.
 This doesn’t mean being conservative; it means being exhaustive and transparent about it.